overthq/Auxilium/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

+Describe changes made in your PR here.

+## Steps to reproduce

+List steps to be taken to reproduce this PR here.

 ## Deploy Notes

 Include changes that would affect the deployment process. e.g. environment variables.

-## Steps to reproduce

-List steps to be taken to reproduce this PR here.

 ## Related PRs